 CLICK HERE TO GO TO THE CLASSROOM DESIGN PAGE FOR MORE INFORMATION ON HOW AND WHERE TO SET UP

 The preparation is all in the pre-planning.
-What concepts or skills do you want to work on?
+Which concepts or skills do you want to work on?
 Recognizing their name?
 "Writing" a story?
 Pre-plan the materials that you will have available at this interest center for the day or week.

 Comment on what you see, not on what is missing or incorrect: “I see that you wrote a LOT today!
 Look at all that writing!
 I wonder what you were writing about.” or “Look at all the “E’s” you made!
-You certainly have been practicing!
+You certainly have been practicing!"

 Remember that emerging writers in preschool cannot yet write, draw or cut with exact precision.
 These are skills they are still developing and it is the adults’ role to encourage more of it!